Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and

 Historically, the founder of the faith is widely accepted to be the ascetic En no Ozunu, although little is verifiable about this mysterious mystic.
 It is only said that he lived during the seventh century, that he perfected his supernatural abilities at Mount Katsuragi and the mountains of the Kumano region, and that even the Imperial Court valued his knowledge of herbal medicine.

-Legends about En no Ozunu’s supernatural achievements are plentiful, though.
+On the other hand, legends about En no Ozunu’s supernatural achievements are plentiful.
 For example, the ascetic is said to be served by two Japanese yokai (supernatural creature) named Zenki and Goki.
 The Heian Era compendium Shoyoku Nihongi also described En no Ozunu as capable of commanding natural spirits and ogres, and bounding them when they disobey.

 While heading to China on a pilgrimage, the mystic was even said to have explained the wisdom of the Buddhist Lotus Sutra to 500 tigers while in the Korean Peninsula.

 In addition, as the founder of Shugendō, En no Ozunu was the first Japanese yamabushi (山伏).
 The current distinctive appearance and practice of these mountain ascetics is largely based on classic depictions of En no Ozunu.

 Shugendō itself continues to attract significant numbers of practitioners in Japan too, with the Three Mountains of Dewa in Yamagata Prefecture the most famous Shugendō pilgrimage site.
-In recent years, classic Shugendō practices, such as endurance testing under a raging waterfall, also found popularity with foreign visitors seeking more unique Japanese experiences.
+In recent years, classic Shugendō practices, such as endurance testing under a raging waterfall, also found popularity with foreign visitors seeking more unique travel experiences.

 2. Kukai (空海), Ad 774–835

 In his 30s, he visited China, during which he received esoteric initiation from the Chinese Master Huiguo.
 Following Kukai’s return to Japan, he was notably involved in several significant public projects.
 Other than the important appointment of administrative head of Todai-ji i.e. the Office of Priestly affairs, Kukai oversaw the construction of Kyoto’s Tō-ji and the restoration of the Manno Reservoir.